Skip to main content

 What to Clean

 Every shelf surface, top and bottom.
 Weevil eggs are tiny and stick to surfaces.
 Spray generously, wipe, then allow to air dry.
+Shelf brackets, edges, and joints — use a damp cloth wrapped around a butter knife if needed.
+The pantry floor and baseboards.
+The backs of shelves, which are often overlooked.

 Avoid bleach directly on wood shelves.
 It can damage the surface.
 White vinegar is just as effective for killing weevil eggs and larvae and is food-safe once dry.

-A Note on Bay Leaves Many people have heard that placing bay leaves in the pantry repels weevils.
+A Note on Bay Leaves: Many people have heard that placing bay leaves in the pantry repels weevils.
 There is some anecdotal support for this, but it is not a reliable standalone method.
 Bay leaves may deter some weevils from entering open containers, but they will not stop an active infestation.
-Use airtight containers as your primary defense bay leaves as a secondary measure if you like. |
+Use airtight containers as your primary defense — bay leaves as a secondary measure if you like.

 How to Get Rid of Rice Weevils Specifically